-14. The role of the Guidelines is to give procedural guidance to the Expert Committee and to operationalize the rules provided by both Conventions and their Commentaries, especially on issues beyond the Experts' specialization of abuse liability assessment.
+16. The role of the Guidelines is to give procedural guidance to the Expert Committee and to operationalize the rules provided by both Conventions and their Commentaries, especially on issues beyond the Experts' specialization in abuse liability assessment.

-15. The Guidelines ensure that the WHO review process is based on scientific and public healthrelated principles.
+17. The Guidelines ensure that the WHO review process is based on scientific and public healthrelated principles.
 The current revision provides additional clarity to the process and procedures as a whole.
-In particular, the revision provides current best practices for assessing substances for their abuse liability; transparency of the web site; and reporting and publishing procedures for the Expert Committee decisions.
+In particular, it includes current best practices for assessing substances for their abuse liability; transparency of the process making use of the Internet; and reporting and publishing procedures for Expert Committee decisions.
 It also clearly details the methodology by which the Expert Committee shall arrive at its decision.
 The process for review and the roles of each player are clearly defined so that the recommendation process proceeds with greater efficiency.

-16. The title is changed, with deletion of "dependence-producing", as that term suggests that it had already been established that the substances under review were addictive.
+18. The title is changed, with the deletion of "dependence-producing", as that term suggests that it had already been established that the substances under review were dependence-producing.

-17. A reference to the preambles of the Conventions has been added to the Guidelines in order to clarify the purpose of the Conventions and of the assessment of substances.
-Furthermore it is made clear that the provisions in the Conventions regarding changes in the scope of control of substances (i.e. Article 3 of the Single Convention on Narcotic Drugs and Article 2 of the Convention on Psychotropic Substances) govern the way that will lead to a recommendation for a change of the scheduling of a substance.
-Furthermore, the new text ensures that the process is grounded on the spirit of the Conventions by referring to their preambles and it makes clear that any evaluation on medical and scientific aspects as mentioned in the Articles 2 and 3 includes an evaluation of the availability for medical purposes and considerations of public health.
-As the evaluation will be performed scientifically, the approach for the evaluation will be evidence-based.
+19. A reference to the preambles of the Conventions has been added to the Guidelines in order to clarify the purpose of the Conventions and of the assessment of substances.
+Furthermore it is made clear that the provisions in the Conventions regarding changes in the scope of control of substances (i.e. Article 3 of the Single Convention on Narcotic Drugs and Article 2 of the Convention on Psychotropic Substances) govern the drafting of a recommendation for a change of the scheduling of a substance.
+Furthermore, the new text ensures that the process is grounded in the spirit of the Conventions by referring to their preambles and it makes clear that any evaluation on medical and scientific aspects as mentioned in Articles 2 and 3 includes the need for universal access to essential medicines for medical purposes and considerations of public health.
+As the evaluation will be performed scientifically, its approach will be evidence-based.

-18. Paragraphs 21 to 26 describe how the Secretariat will generate the documents to be considered by the Expert Committee.
+20. Paragraphs 21 to 26 describe how the Secretariat will generate the documents to be considered by the Expert Committee.
 In the first place, for each substance under critical review it will draft a critical review report by collecting and assembling data from relevant sources, including medical literature and abuse studies.
-Furthermore, a separate report of additional country specific data will be drafted from responses to a questionnaire to the ministers of health and international drug control bodies.
+Furthermore, a separate report of additional country-specific data will be drafted from responses to a questionnaire by the ministers of health and international drug control bodies.
 Paragraph 24 introduces the principle that the data will be presented in a way that will facilitate the evidence-based assessment by the Expert Committee.

-19. The critical review report's chapters are newly defined in paragraph 23.
+21. The chapters in the critical review report are newly defined in paragraph 23.
 The order of the topics is adapted to a more logical approach.
-There are other aspects, not limited to a medical or scientific nature only, but for consideration by the Expert Committee, as pointed out in the Commentary on the Convention on Psychotropic Substances (e.g. paragraph 49 to Article 2, Paragraph 4 of the Convention, or paragraph 19 to Article 2, Paragraphs 5 and 6 of the Convention).
-The current wording also offers such flexibility in order to allow for the application of the state-of-the-art in science at all times.
+There are other aspects, not limited to a medical or scientific nature only, but for consideration by the Expert Committee, as pointed out in the Commentary on the Convention on Psychotropic Substances (e.g. paragraph 49 to Article 2, Paragraph 4 of the Convention).
+The current wording also offers sufficient flexibility to allow for the application of the most advanced science at all times.